 - Design learning programs that enable the effective development of skills and knowledge.

-- Identify how to best identify and support learners who have language, literacy and numeracy needs.
+- Understand how to best identify and support learners who have language, literacy and numeracy needs.

 - Become a more confident presenter and facilitator of learning.